fgregoretti/Cpp-AIF/doc/tmaze_doc/tmaze.md

   __S.push_back(s1)
 ```

 `s0` refers to the location, while `s1` refers to the reward condition.
-We initialize them to all 0s, and we use `Set` method to assign the correspoind true initial state at time step $0$.
+We initialize them to all 0s, and the we use the `Set` method to assign the corresponding true initial state at time step $0$.

 ## 6. Policies